cityarcade/makerlog.org/_posts/2015-08-24-gatekeeper-for-authenticating-with-github.md

 - [geojson.io](https://github.com/mapbox/geojson.io) – a tool for editing geojson
 - [editdata.org](https://github.com/flatsheet/editdata.org) – a tool for editing tabular data and saving it to github

-## Next post in the series: adding cookies

-Take the next steps with this tutorial: [Using cookies with browser-side GitHub auth](/posts/using-cookies-with-browser-side-github-auth).

 _Have a project that uses gatekeeper and want it listed?
 [Send a pull request](https://github.com/civicmakerlab/makerlog.org/blob/master/_posts/2015-08-24-gatekeeper-for-authenticating-with-github.md)_

+## Next steps

+You'll notice that the site will lose the authentication when you refresh the page.
+Yikes!

+An important next step for the project is saving the access token that is returned from gatekeeper in a cookie.

+### Next post in the series: adding cookies

+Take the next steps with this tutorial: [Using cookies with browser-side GitHub auth](/posts/using-cookies-with-browser-side-github-auth).

+### More like this:

+Subscribe to our newsletter to get more posts like this in your email:

+{% include newsletter.html %}

 ## This post is open source
 Spot a typo?
 Have a great addition to make?
 [Send a pull request](https://github.com/civicmakerlab/makerlog.org/blob/master/_posts/2015-08-24-gatekeeper-for-authenticating-with-github.md)